 Overall, the Atlas Coal mine is a surprisingly cheap place to visit especially for the tours on offer.
 This is easily one of the best things to do in Drumheller if you ask me!

 Orkney Viewpoint is a great way to see the Red Deer River Valley and Horsethief Canyon from a new perspective on the other side of the Red Deer River.

 The viewpoint is located around 15 minutes from Drumheller and is only a quick stop.
 With that said, it’s the perfect place to come and enjoy the magnificent beauty of this region.
 Better yet, visit at sunset and bring some snacks and drinks.

 Washroom facilities have recently been added at the viewpoint and are a welcome addition.
 This is a great place to stop and picnic with the family while exploring the Badlands and Drumheller.

 There’s no better way to take in the breathtaking views of the Badlands than from the air.
-Fly over Horseshoe Canyon and into Horsethief Canyon all while enjoying the thrill of a helicopter ride.
+Fly 305m meters (1,000 feet) up over the 11 km (6.8 mi) span of Horseshoe Canyon and into Horsethief Canyon all while enjoying the thrill of a helicopter ride.
 It’s truly a once-in-a-lifetime experience.

 Short helicopter tours of Horsethief and Horseshoe Canyon are available through Mountain View Helicopters and depart at either Horseshoe Canyon or the Cactus Coulee Fun Park.
 All tours are on a first-come-first-served basis, as pre-bookings are not accepted.
-A short five-minute tour costs $55 CAD per adult, and a more extended fifteen-minute tour is $165.
+Their short 15-minute tour costs $165 CAD per adult and $150 CAD for children.